-Paris Knife Attack Suspect: Naturalized Frenchman From Russia Was On A Radical Watch List
+Paris Knife Attacker: Naturalized Frenchman From Russia Was On A Radical Watch List

 The incident took place in a busy neighborhood filled with people, bars, and restaurants by the opera house.
 It’s also close to the Louvre museum, making it a hotspot for tourists.

-Witnesses described the chaotic scene, as one man said, “The attacker entered a shopping street, I saw him with a knife in his hand…He looked crazy.”
-France 24’s journalist Charles Pellegrin happened to be leaving the opera house as the attack was taking place, but was told by a man on the street to get back inside because there was “a madman with a knife.”
+Witnesses described the chaotic scene, as one man said, “the attacker entered a shopping street, I saw him with a knife in his hand…He looked crazy.”
+France 24’s journalist Charles Pellegrin happened to be leaving the opera house as the attack was taking place but was told by a man on the street to get back inside because there was “a madman with a knife.”
 Tourists told Pellegrin that “a man started stabbing people randomly, some on the street, some in restaurants.”

 Police responded quickly, and within nine minutes of the first emergency call, Azimov had been shot.
 Police tried to taser him before they used lethal force.